mswiechowicz/ojs/README.md

 </div>
 ```
 Value in the store object will be replaced everytime when input value changes
-This is very cool things when we want to asynchronously send a couple of data.
+This is very cool thing when we want to asynchronously send a couple of data.
 We don't need to get values from every fields, just send the store object.